stjaeckel/quadriga-lib/README.md

 ### HDF5 Library
 * Hierarchical Data Format version 5 (HDF5), is an open source file format that supports large, complex, heterogeneous data.
 It is used to store channel coefficients and metadata.
-* If you intend to use Octave, you will need the same HDF5 library version that Octave was compiled with.
-Otherwise, Octave will crash.
-It is therefore recommended to use the HDF5 Library from your system installation.
-In ubuntu, you need the package "`libhdf5-dev`"
+* If you intend to use Octave, you will need at least Octave 8.
+Older versions cause a crash with HDF5
 * For Windows, you need to compile the library using Build Tools for Visual Studio (see above)
 * Extract the hdf5 tar.gz-file from "https://arma.sourceforge.net" into external
 * Open "x64 Native Tools Command Prompt" and run the following commands